Braves vs Mets game thread

 : @wcbs880

-Thursday’s game is scheduled to begin at 7:10 p.m.
+Sunday’s game has a scheduled start time of 4:10 p.m.
 ET and can be seen on Bally Sports Southeast.

 Loading comments...